Uitgelogd

 The Netherlands

-If you and/or your trading partner want more security when doing business internationally, a Documentary Collection can be a good option.
-A Documentary Collection sees banks take on an intermediary role for delivery of trade documents and payment processing, but they do not guarantee payment.
+If you and/or your trading partner want greater security when doing business internationally, a Documentary Collection might be a good option.
+A Documentary Collection means that the banks act as intermediaries for document delivery and payment processing, but do not guarantee payment.

 With a Letter of Credit, on the other hand, one of the banks involved does guarantee payment.
 The importer’s bank undertakes to pay a certain amount once the exporter has complied with the terms of the Letter of Credit.

-To find out which of these two products would be the best option in your situation, call our Trade Finance Operations on +31 (0)10 402 5444 (local rates apply).
+For help deciding which of these two products is best in your situation, you can call our Trade Finance Operations on +31 (0)10 402 54 44 (local rates apply).

 You can then ask us to send a tracer to the collecting bank to check the status of the payment.
 We charge a fee for sending tracers.
 See our overview of fees and charges for details.

-In some cases, there is also the option of having a deed of protest issued.
-If you want to find out more about this, call our Trade Finance Operations on +31 (0)10 402 5444.
+In some cases, you can also issue a deed of protest.
+To find out more, call our Trade Finance Operations on +31 (0)10 402 54 44 (local rates apply).